rothgar/mastering-zsh/docs/config/prompt.md

 # Prompt

-You're terminal prompt is your best guide to passive productivity gains.
+Your terminal prompt is your best guide to passive productivity gains.
 It's also a very opinionated part of any shell.
 Some people like multiple lines.
 Some people love minimal prompts without distractions.